Travel 4 minutes 23 December 2022

-Every hotel we feature must already have an exceptional design to match the high quality of its service and the value it brings to its community.
-But we managed to narrow things down, training our focus on hotels that are practically dripping with personality and singular styling.
+Every hotel in our selection must have exceptional design that matches the high quality of its service and the value it brings to its community.
+That's a prerequisite, so this was no easy exercise.
+But we've managed to narrow things down nonetheless, training our focus on those hotels that are practically dripping with personality and singular style.
 Enjoy.

 Dexamenes Seaside Hotel